View from upper Rinse Cycle, looking east to Jordanelle. Trail review by Bruce on August 27, 2024.

 Heading west toward a doubletrack at the bottom of the canyon.

-The trail that I'm calling "Kaboom Connector" ties the bottom of an intermediate-level DH route -- which originates on the Midmountain Connector -- to upper Kaboom.
-It's 0.4 miles long with very little elevation change.
+The trail that I'm calling "Kaboom Connector" ties the bottom of the Rory of the Mountain intermediate-level DH route -- which originates on Humdinger -- to upper Kaboom.
+It's 0.4 miles long with very little elevation change, angling slightly uphill as you ride from Rory of the Mountain's lowest point to Kaboom.

 The information on this page will evolve as the trail system matures.